-Housing Ministry, AWTPN synergies to reduce housing deficit
+Housing Ministry, AWTPN synergies to Reduce Housing Deficit

 Fache, who led other executive members of the Association on a courtesy call on the Housing and Urban Development Minister, Musa Dangiwa, stated that the visit became imperative to discuss areas of common interests.

-She stressed that her association was particularly concerned with the rate of growing lack of shelter in the country and was determined to work with the Ministry to provide quality and affordable housing to all Nigerians wherever they live.
+She stressed that her association was particularly concerned with the rate of growing lack of shelter in the country and was determined to working with the Ministry with a view to providing qualitatative and affordable housing to all Nigerians wherever they live.

-The Chairman congratulated the Minister on his appointment which she described as deserving, putting the square peg in a square hole and timely, adding that the women architects would support and partner with the Ministry to ensure the reduction of the housing deficit in the country.
+The Chairman congratulated the Minister on his appointment which she described as deserving, putting the square peg in a square hole and timely, adding that the women architects would support and partner the Ministry with a view to ensuring reduction of housing deficit in the country.

 Comments are closed.